MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 16. Once you're signed out of Outlook, close the Edge browser.

-17. Switch back to the **LON-CL1**.

-18. On LON-CL1, in your Microsoft Edge browser, close the Exchange admin center tab, but leave the other browser tabs open.

 You have just successfully tested a mailbox permission alert that sent an alarm message on granting FullAccess to a user mailbox.